lugg/react-native-config/README.md

 $ yarn add react-native-config
 ```

-Link the library (not supported on Windows, use manual linking):
+Link the library:

 (Note: For React Native 0.60 or greater, [autolinking](https://reactnative.dev/blog/2019/07/03/version-60#native-modules-are-now-autolinked) is available)

+(Note: For Windows, this module supports autolinking when used with `react-native-windows@0.63`
+or later.
+For earlier versions you need to manually link the module.)

 ```
 $ react-native link react-native-config